 Condoms protect you from getting pregnant but aside from the obvious use of condoms they also protect you from sexually transmitted diseases and as an escort, you can never be sure if you're client has or has had an STD.

 You can have a quick screen of your clients body and check to see there are no obvious signs of STD's or bad hygiene in general and if your client refuses to wear a condom it's best to cancel these type of bookings.
 The last thing you want is an STD or to get pregnant by a client.

-It's very likely the services you provide are clearly stated on your profile and that your client has read this and possibly even decided if he wants to book you based on this and it's important you as an escort keep in mind the services you provide and do your best to provide a great experience for that service.
+It's very likely the services you provide are clearly stated on your profile just like all of our ladies that you can find in our London escort gallery, and that your client has read this and possibly even decided if he wants to book you based on this and it's important you as an escort keep in mind the services you provide and do your best to provide a great experience for that service.

 That being said however just because a service is being paid for, doesn't mean your clients own you.
 Some clients may ignore what services you do and don't do and may request you to perform or partake in a fantasy that wasn't previously discussed or agreed.

 If this happens to inform your client that anything he wanted to do should have been stated during the booking process and that you only participate in what you feel comfortable in doing.
 Of course, you are selling a service, so if you are willing, they will do your best, but if it's an act you are being asked to do and it's a service you haven't stated as something you provide, then this is best avoided altogether.

 When with your client also, as a small reminder you shouldn't carry anything you don't want to lose or anything extra.
 Carry with you the bare essentials that you need.
 A phone, your identification is safely hidden out of sight and some petty cash for emergencies.